- Search The Registry

 The birth of Louis Charles Roudanez in 1823 is celebrated on this date.
-He was a Black Creole of color physician, civic leader, and news publisher.
+He was a Black Creole physician, civic leader, and news publisher.

-Born in St. James Parish, Louisiana he was the son of a French merchant and a free woman of color.
+Born in St. James Parish, Louisiana he was the son of a French merchant and a free Black woman.
 Roudanez was educated in France, like many young men of color.
 He received his medical degree from the University of Paris in 1853, and a second medical degree in 1857 from Dartmouth.
-He returned to New Orleans and began a successful medical practice open both to Blacks and Whites.
+He returned to New Orleans and began a successful medical practice open both to Blacks and whites.
 In 1862, during the Federal occupation of the city, Roudanez and his brother Jean-Baptiste founded the newspaper, “L’Union,” which advocated civil rights for Black citizens.

 Contemporary Black Biography, various volumes